KBBY-FM: Early years

-Cumulus era (1999–present)
+Cumulus era (since 1999)

 KBBY-FM once again changed hands in December 1999 as part of Cumulus Media's purchase of McDonald Media Group.
 The $41 million, eight-station transaction marked Cumulus' entry into the Pacific states.
 Upon completion of the sale, Cumulus immediately flipped KBBY-FM's format to hot adult contemporary, rebranding the station "B95.1".

 In April 2015, KBBY-FM reverted to its previous adult contemporary format and adopted the branding "95-1 KBBY".

 As of July 2019, Dave Randall hosts the weekday midday timeslot.
 He has previously worked with other Southern California radio stations, including Ventura County's KCAQ in the early 1990s and KNX and KRTH in Los Angeles.
 Bill Michaels is the weekday afternoon drivetime host.
 Syndicated programming on KBBY-FM includes The Bob and Sheri Show in morning drive, The John Tesh Radio Show weeknights, and both the 1980s and 1990s editions of Backtrax USA on Saturday evenings.

 KBBY-FM plays Christmas music from late November through Christmas Day.
 In the mid-2010s, the station employed a round-the-clock holiday format.
 As of 2016, this 24/7 format was discontinued in favor of adding Christmas songs to the station's regular playlist for the season, as well playing all-Christmas music on Christmas Eve and Christmas Day.